rachit1601/Python-Project/README.md

 2) MCQ/ True-false Questions
 3) 2 background Music
 4) Your Stats
+5) More than 5 categories
-5) 1 offline quiz in each category
+6) 1 offline quiz in each category
-6) Many Themes
+7) Many Themes

 And much more...